gpstar81/GPStar-proton-pack/WAVTRIGGER.md

 The first thing to take care of is updating the firmware on the WAV Trigger boards.
 They all currently ship with version 1.34, and 1.40 is required for some unique features of the gpstar Proton Pack.
 Version 1.40 can be found here in this respository in the `extras` folder.

 The WAV Trigger software updater and instructions [can be found on the Robertsonics website](https://www.robertsonics.com/wav-trigger).
 To update the firmware, an [FTDI Basic (5V version)](https://www.sparkfun.com/products/9716) from Sparkfun should be used to interface with the WAV Trigger.
-You may also use any USB-to-serial adaptor, so long as it is a TTL-level device, not RS- 232. **Plugging RS-232 level signals into the WAV Trigger serial interface will damage the WAV Trigger!**
+You may also use any USB-to-serial adapter, so long as it is a TTL-level device, not RS- 232. **Plugging RS-232 level signals into the WAV Trigger serial interface will damage the WAV Trigger!**

 [WAV Trigger Firmware v1.40](https://github.com/gpstar81/haslab-proton-pack/tree/main/extras)